‘Liber Linteus’ – Unique History Of Ancient ‘Linen Book’ Written In Etruscan That Still Remains Poorly Understood

 Liber Linteus Zagrebiensis.
 Image credit: SpeedyGonsales - CC BY 3.0

 Krall examined the mummy wrappings and became the first to identify the language as Etruscan.
-He put the strips back together in the right order, but he was not able to translate the text.
+He put the strips back together in the right order, but he could not translate the text.

 Genesis Of The Mummy Debated

-One theory proposed that the woman was of Etruscan origin who would have left Italy for Egypt, due to the uncertain political situation in her country.
-Many Etruscans fled from Sulla (138 BC – 78 BC), a Roman general and statesman, during the Roman-Etruscan Wars.
-She died in Egypt and her remains were embalmed and buried.
+One theory proposed that the woman was of Etruscan origin and would have left Italy for Egypt due to the uncertain political situation in her country.
+Many Etruscans fled from Sulla (138 BC—78 BC), a Roman general and statesman, during the Roman-Etruscan Wars.
+She died in Egypt, and her remains were embalmed and buried.

-Later, the mummy was identified as belonging to a young, wealthy Theban woman named Nesi Hensu, wife of a tailor, Paler Hensu.
-The woman died during the era of Ptolemaic reign in Egypt (305 - 30 BC), but how the 'Liber linteus' found the way to Egypt will probably remain a mystery, forever.
+Later, the mummy was identified as belonging to a young, wealthy Theban woman named Nesi Hensu, the wife of a tailor, Paler Hensu.
+The woman died during the Ptolemaic reign in Egypt (305 - 30 BC), but how the 'Liber linteus' found the way to Egypt will probably remain a mystery forever.

 One possibility is that the sarcophagus was bought from grave robbers or antique traders in Alexandria.

-Today this rare literary work is in good hands and undoubtedly, it represents an invaluable treasure for linguists, historians, and archaeologists who specialize in the Etruscan language.
+Today, this rare literary work is in good hands, and undoubtedly, it represents an invaluable treasure for linguists, historians, and archaeologists specializing in the Etruscan language.

 Written by – A. Sutherland - AncientPages.com Senior Staff Writer